agradus/OpenLdocs/docs/documentation/guides/installation_guide.md

 ## Appendix C: CORS Filter Support Enablement in <br/>OpenL Tablets WebStudio

 **Cross-Origin Resource Sharing (CORS)** is a specification which is a standard mechanism that enables cross-origin requests.
-For more information on how to enable CORS filter support in OpenL Tablets WebStudio, see **[**[**OpenL Tablets Rule Services Usage and Customization Guide**](https://openl-tablets.org/files/openl-tablets/latest/OpenL%20Tablets%20-%20Rule%20Services%20Usage%20and%20Customization%20Guide.pdf)**]**, the CORS Filter Support section.
+For more information on how to enable CORS filter support in OpenL Tablets WebStudio, see [OpenL Tablets Rule Services Usage and Customization Guide > CORS Filter Support](https://openldocs.readthedocs.io/en/latest/documentation/guides/rule_services_usage_and_customization_guide/#cors-filter-support).